Quantitative Research Report · February 2026

 3.2 Interpretation

 2. Market beta is essentially zero.
-A beta of 0.114 indicates that the portfolio is effectively market-neutral with a negligible long bias.
-The beta-attributable component of the portfolio's annualized return is approximately 0.114 × 20.3% (NQ CAGR) = 2.3% — essentially zero.
+A beta of 0.158 indicates that the portfolio is effectively market-neutral with a negligible long bias.
+The beta-attributable component of the portfolio's annualized return is approximately 0.158 × 20.3% (NQ CAGR) = 3.2% — essentially zero.
 For a portfolio that trades NASDAQ-100 futures as its primary instrument, this is a remarkable result, indicating the strategy ensemble extracts returns from intraday patterns rather than directional drift.
+The VIX-based position scaling further reduces market exposure during volatile periods, contributing to the near-zero beta.

 3. R-squared is essentially zero.
-An R-squared of 0.005 means that only 0.5% of the variance of portfolio returns is explained by NASDAQ-100 movements.
-The remaining 99.5% of return variance is idiosyncratic — attributable to strategy-specific signal generation rather than market directionality.
-The near-zero correlations to both the NQ (0.073) and ES (0.073) benchmarks further confirm the absence of meaningful directional market exposure.
+An R-squared of 0.014 means that only 1.4% of the variance of portfolio returns is explained by NASDAQ-100 movements.
+The remaining 98.6% of return variance is idiosyncratic — attributable to strategy-specific signal generation rather than market directionality.
+The low correlation to the NQ benchmark (0.118) further confirms the absence of meaningful directional market exposure.

 3.3 Information Ratio